Dr Emma MawdsleyDirector

 Dr Jack TaggartProject Manager & Research Associate

-Jack is responsible for the planning, development and management of the project.
+Jack is responsible for the management of the project.
 Jack’s research examines the field of global development cooperation.
-His work explores how constellations of diverse state and non-state actors are affecting the so-called ‘global governance’ of key agendas, such as Development Effectiveness and the Sustainable Development Goals.
+His work explores how diverse state and non-state actors are affecting the so-called ‘global governance’ of key agendas, such as Development Effectiveness and the Sustainable Development Goals.
 Of particular interest is how traditional sites and practices of development cooperation are breaking down, and the emergence of new institutional innovations that are establishing themselves within the field.